kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 7. Operators

-Operators MUST be surrounded a space.
+* MUST be surrounded by a space

 #### &#10006; Incorrect